symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

         :lines:  55-61

-Open a new terminal for :ref:`monitoring<guide-debugging-transactions>` the aggregate bonded transaction.
+Open a new terminal for :doc:`monitoring<../blockchain/debugging-transactions>` the aggregate bonded transaction.

 .. code-block:: bash